jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 ----

 Not really, since I don't know either how your data is stored in your data source or how your table is setup in your nib.
 However, it's good general practice to go through any warnings you get one by one and either fix each one or at the very least make sure you understand why you're getting each one.
-For more general info on tables, the General/NSTableViewTutorial page is an article on how to set up a table and its data source; it even uses an iPod theme for the example code.  -- Bo
+For more general info on tables, the NSTableViewTutorial page is an article on how to set up a table and its data source; it even uses an iPod theme for the example code.  -- Bo

 ----